casgari/AC215_G4/README.md

 (1) `src/model_training/docker-shell.sh` - this script creates a container (defined in `src/model_training/Dockerfile`) for running training in a standardized environment.
 Run with `sh docker-shell.sh`.

-(1) `src/model_training/package` - this package contains all the necessary scripts for running training, tracking performance via Weights & Biases, and saving the trained model artifact.
+(2) `src/model_training/package` - this package contains all the necessary scripts for running training, tracking performance via Weights & Biases, and saving the trained model artifact.
 Before running serverless training, this package is compiled by running `sh package-trainer.sh` inside the Docker container.

-(2) `src/model_training/cli.sh` - we use this script to submit the job to Vertex AI, specifying parameters for training and the `ACCELERATOR_COUNT` for running training with multiple GPUs.
+(3) `src/model_training/cli.sh` - we use this script to submit the serverless job to Vertex AI, specifying parameters for training and the `ACCELERATOR_COUNT` for running training with multiple GPUs.
 Run with `sh cli.sh`.

 Below you can see the results of our serverless training experiments on an A100 chip.
 We experimented with small models (e.g. `roberta-tiny-cased-trained`) which has only 28M parameters, and large models (e.g. the original BERT and RoBERTa models) which have over 100M parameters.
 Naturally, the smaller models performed inference faster but with a lower accuracy.
 We were able to find a useful compromise using model distillation.
 The distilled BERT and RoBERTa models achieved 99% of the accuracy achieved by the full-sized models with an acceptable inference time for deployment.
 Finally, we chose to deploy the `distilbert-base-uncased` model because of its very slight performance advantage over `distilroberta-base`.